gitlabhq/gitlabhq/doc/integration/jira_development_panel.md

 in order to simplify administration.

 TIP: **Tip:**
-Create and use a single-purpose "jira" user in GitLab, so that removing regular users won't impact your integration.
+Create and use a single-purpose `jira` user in GitLab, so that removing regular users won't impact your integration.

 ## Requirements